mshujp/PRUZEAmini/README.md

 they are not officially supported.
 This keeps SD card requirements consistent with the full PLAMIO framework.

 > [!WARNING]
-> Although PLAMIO provides a software shutdown option, embedded systems can still lose power unexpectedly (for example, due to battery removal or depletion).
+> Although PLAMIOmini provides a software shutdown option, embedded systems can still lose power unexpectedly (for example, due to battery removal or depletion).
 > Do **not** store important or irreplaceable data on the SD card.

 ## PWM Audio